 Wai Kaey believes that the legal profession in Australia has open before it the vast markets and opportunities of the entire Asian region, and wants all practitioners to find and take advantage of those opportunities, at whatever level.
 Wai Kaey is also a passionate believer in providing support networks for legal practitioners, and ensuring that all practitioners feel welcome and accepted by others in the profession, no matter their background.

-Bernard Tan, Committee Member
+Elizabeth Wang, Committee Member

-Amy Tin, Committee Member
+Marija Yelavich, Committee Member

 Marija Yelavich is in her final year at Western Sydney University, studying a Bachelor of Law / Bachelor of International Studies (Asian Studies and Mandarin) with a Bachelor of Critical Thinking and Leadership.
 Marija is currently completing her clerkship with Piper Alderman and was named as Lawyers Weekly, Women in Law Awards 'Law Student of the Year' in 2017.